 NOTE: For faster troubleshooting on individual pages, use the Reset/Purge Page Critical CSS options before the Reset/Purge All Critical CSS options.

 A logged-in user can begin the process of building Critical CSS manually by clicking Reset Page CSS, under Manage Trellis JS/CSS in the admin bar.

 ‼️ The process will begin automatically when a user visits the post or page while not logged in.‼️

 If you don't see the Reset Critical CSS options in the dropdown menu, this is because the "Enable Stale CSS While Revalidating" setting is disabled.
 (This setting should be enabled unless you have had a consistent problem with one or more plugins and Critical CSS when updating those plugins.)

 If you recently made changes to display elements on your site and want to ensure those elements are being optimized by Trellis' Critical CSS, selecting Reset All Critical CSS will tell Trellis to re-generate your updated pages.
 After changes, if all of your posts have a Critical CSS - None status, clicking on this will kick start the process.

 Purge Page Critical CSS

-You can test if Critical CSS has been regenerated by selecting the Purge Page CSS on a given page, and by visiting that page in an incognito window.
+You can test if your Critical CSS is working as expected by selecting Purge Page CSS on a page that has a Critical CSS - Success status message.